bcc-code/bcc-decision-records/docs/Current/01-search-server.md

 2. have a billing model we can understand and control
 	* Think that "search as you type" can produce *many* queries
 	* Preferably something that does not scale linearly with number of requests
-1. be a mature product that we have reason to believe will be maintained for the next 3-5 years at least
+3. be a mature product that we have reason to believe will be maintained for the next 3-5 years at least
-2. be able to comply with GDPR (EU hosting at a minimum)
+4. be able to comply with GDPR (EU hosting at a minimum)
-3. be reasonably easy to use for a developer (no need a math degree to understand what's going on)
+5. be reasonably easy to use for a developer (no need a math degree to understand what's going on)
+6. be able to define clear access rules, preferably linked to AD

 It should support the following features (loosely ordered by priority):

-* Permissions
 * Multiple languages (stemming, stop words, etc)
 * Fuzzy search
 * Faceting